07whaleboy/Bulk-Text-Entry/README.md

 # Bulk-Text-Entry
-This is some placeholder text, will write the README later.
+This is a utility that allows you to write words or phrases to a text file in bulk with or without a GUI.
+That's it.